Return to Blog Home

 Get a taste of what's in store for Season 2!

 We see a lot of bridges in between scenes.
-It's a little odd... but cool, too.
+Like... a lot.
+I learned to roll with it.

 Characters in Mirzapur slap each other a lot, and it's hilarious.
 The Foley artists earned their money on them, too: they sound great.
 (No English subtitles are available below, but it's actually better without them.)